zbidatshadi/cursor-course/shadi-app/SUPABASE_SETUP.md

 npm run dev
 ```

+## 6. Migration: Add User ID Support (If Needed)

+If you have an existing `api_keys` table without the `user_id` column, run the migration script:

+1. Open `SUPABASE_MIGRATION_USER_ID.sql` in your Supabase SQL Editor
+2. Run the entire script to add the `user_id` column and update indexes

+This migration:
+- Adds `user_id` column to associate API keys with users
+- Creates an index on `user_id` for faster queries
+- Updates RLS policies (optional, as API routes handle authentication)

 ## Security Notes

+- The API routes now require authentication via NextAuth
+- All operations (GET, POST, PUT, DELETE) are filtered by `user_id` to ensure users can only access their own API keys
-- The current RLS policy allows all operations.
-In production, you should:
+- The RLS policy allows all operations at the database level, but the API routes enforce user-specific access
-  - Implement proper authentication (e.g., Supabase Auth)
-  - Create user-specific policies
+- In production, you should:
+  - Consider implementing stricter RLS policies at the database level
-  - Restrict access based on user roles
+  - Restrict access based on user roles if needed
   - Consider encrypting sensitive data like API keys

 ## Testing